cherryot02/SQL-Injections/Find-All.md

 ![image](https://github.com/user-attachments/assets/20b91d2b-4ad9-4fd3-bb3f-88b8acf08344)![image](https://github.com/user-attachments/assets/5fe72519-a8a2-4c99-b280-ea0b0160f17c)![image](https://github.com/user-attachments/assets/34d1e2d1-36a1-4cc3-90a6-11dc9c539be7)![image](https://github.com/user-attachments/assets/03b8a9ec-359e-4b60-95c6-a338cb0529ff) <br /><br />

 ## How many tables are there in the database? </b>
-There are 8 tables.
-Answered #2.
+There are 7 tables. <br />
-can also use it by replacing some 2, 7 ,9 numbers with table_name and add FROM information_schema.tables WHERE table_schema=”acuart”
+Can also use it by replacing some 2, 7 ,9 numbers with table_name and add FROM information_schema.tables WHERE table_schema=”acuart”
 added all the tables contents.
-For mine, I replaced the 7 so it’s easier to see.
+For mine, I replaced the 7 so it’s easier to see. <br />
 Namely:
 <ul>
   <li>artists</li>